-You can serve the other party with a Form 22: Request to Admit along with the doctor's report when you give a copy of the medical report to the other party.
-If you do this, and the other party does not serve a Form 22A: Response to Request to Admit within 20 days, the facts in the Request to Admit are deemed to be true, and you may be able to avoid calling the doctor as a witness to tell the court that the report is real and written by the doctor.
+You can serve the other party with a "Request to Admit" (Form 22 of the Family Law Rules) along with the doctor's report when you give a copy of the medical report to the other party.
+If you do this, and the other party does not serve a Response (Form 22A) within 20 days, the facts in the Request to Admit are deemed to be true, and you may be able to avoid calling the doctor as a witness to tell the court that the report is real and written the by doctor.